spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-shipment-method-store.csv.md

 ---
 title: File details- shipment_method_store.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-shipment-method-storecsv
+originalArticleId: e8ad47a1-4e94-4211-9564-dda73b7b0e4c
 redirect_from:
   - /v5/docs/file-details-shipment-method-storecsv
   - /v5/docs/en/file-details-shipment-method-storecsv
 ---

-This article contains information about the [Shipment Method](https://documentation.spryker.com/docs/en/shipment-carriers-methods) and Store relation to be added to your Spryker Demo Shop.
+This article contains information about the [Shipment Method](/docs/scos/dev/features/202005.0/shipment/shipment/shipment.html) and Store relation to be added to your Spryker Demo Shop.

 The *shipment_method_store.csv* file contains the links between each shipment method used by each existing store.